 Gaps in retention

-Whilst Microsoft does back up a portion of your data, it’s far from an all-encompassing solution.
-Their backup and retention policies aren’t prepared to handle say, malware corrupting your entire system.
-To make your backups bulletproof, consider investing in a separate “point-in-time” backup and restoration solution.
+Whilst Microsoft does back up a portion of your data, it’s only for a very short time frame and it’s very far from an all-encompassing solution.
+Microsoft itself recommends that you deploy a third party backup solution as they recognise that their backup and retention policies aren’t designed to handle say, malware corrupting your entire system.
+To make your backups bulletproof, you should invest in a separate “point-in-time” backup and restoration solution.
 As the name suggests, this will allow you to return to a point-in-time prior to any issues and store all your data with zero gaps.

 Accidentally deleting data

 Accidental deletion isn’t reserved for the absent-minded.
-Imagine the CMO creates a strategy document and leaves the company soon after.
-The CMO’s 365 account is deleted to prevent them from accessing company data.
+Imagine a senior manager creates a strategy document and leaves the company soon after.
+That person’s 365 account is deleted to prevent them from accessing company data.
 Because an active 365 license is needed to access any data created by a user, this account deletion will be replicated across the network.
 So if this document hasn’t been backed up to a separate location, it’s lost permanently.

 Ransomware hackers always pose a threat